-The exhibition "The Colours of Sindh" in the Book Art Cabinet of the Museum of Islamic Art in the Pergamon Museum is dedicated to the building tradition of the Sindh province in Southern Pakistan.
+The exhibition "The Colours of Sindh" in the Book Art Cabinet of the Museum für Islamische Kunst (Museum for Islamic Art) in the Pergamon Museum is dedicated to the building tradition of the Sindh province in Southern Pakistan.

 Colorful sections of small glazed tiles are the main feature of the building tradition of the Sindh.
 Tile panels of cool blue, turquoise and white contrast with mosaics of warm browns, greens and yellows and lift the architecture from the barren landscape of Southern Pakistan.